grpc/grpc.io/content/docs/languages/go/quickstart.md

 The example code is part of the [grpc-go][] repo.

- 1. [Dowload the repo as a zip file][download] and unzip it, or clone the repo:
+ 1. [Download the repo as a zip file][download] and unzip it, or clone the repo:

     ```sh